 A REQUIREMENT for this class is a well-developed curiosity about the world, about the culture we live in, and about the cultural productions we imagine, produce, and consume.
 In other words, this class is about reading, critiquing, and analyzing our culture through different literatures and texts.
-We will engage the techniques and practices of reading and enjoying literature and other media.
-We will identify and develop different ways to read different kinds of texts and understand and develop strategies, habits, and perspectives of reading, thinking, and writing.
+We will engage different practices enjoying and analyzing literature and other media, as well as develop feminist and queer strategies, habits, and perspectives of reading, thinking, and writing.
 Foremost, we will read and research with pleasure and for pleasure.
-We will also close read and close play for analysis.
-And lastly, we will read, play, and deploy literature as theory, as dramatizing the concerns, wonders, struggles, and politics of lived life and experience.
+We will also close read for analysis.
+And lastly, we will read and deploy literature as theory, as dramatizing the concerns, wonders, struggles, and politics of lived life and experience.